 Under certain circumstances, the physician may need to indicate that a procedure or service was distinct or independent from other services performed on the same day.
 Modifier 59 is used to identify procedures/services that are not normally reported together but are appropriate under the circumstances.

-If the Modifier 76 is included in the medical claim, then it is considered invalid if used with Modifier 59.
-Modifier 59 refers to procedures or services completed on the same day that are because of special circumstances and are not normally performed together.
+If Modifier 76 is included in the medical claim, then it is considered invalid if used with Modifier 59.
+Modifier 59 refers to procedures or services completed on the same day that is because of special circumstances and are not normally performed together.
 Modifier 76 refers specifically to the same procedure performed multiple times by the same medical professional after the initial service.